Joe Tartamella was introduced as the eighth head coach in the history of the St. John’s women’s basketball program on April 27, 2012.

-Under Tartamella, St. John's has made three trips to the NCAA tournament and averaged 22 wins a year, while his players have garnered an array of individual awards.
+Under Tartamella, St. John’s has made two trips to the NCAA tournament and averaged over 21 wins a year, while his players have garnered an array of individual awards.
 Following his first year as head coach, Tartamella saw Shenneika Smith and Nadirah McKenith earn First Team All-BIG EAST honors.
 In addition, Smith earned a spot on the All-Met First Team, while McKenith was named the All-Met Player of the Year and Handford took home the hardware as the MBWA Rookie of the Year.
-Most notably, however, McKenith and Smith were both taken in that spring's WNBA Draft and McKenith became the first St. John's player to sign a WNBA contract, playing the 2013 season with the Washington Mystics.
+Most notably, however, McKenith and Smith were both taken in that spring’s WNBA Draft and McKenith became the first St. John’s player to sign a WNBA contract, playing the 2013 season with the Washington Mystics.
 The duo also earned WBCA Honorable Mention All-America accolades.

 Following the 2013-14 campaign, Handford found a spot on the All-Met and All-BIG EAST First Teams, while Eugeneia McPherson, Jade Walker and Amber Thompson were also recognized by the conference.